 Swinney states that consistency and excelling in given opportunities is where teams are successful.
 “We’ll find out if we’re good enough when given the chance, but these guys are ready.
 These guys are locked in and focused.”

 Georgia Tech rolled into Death Valley confident they can recreate some of the success they had against Wake Forest in the previous week.
 With the vaunted Triple Option Offense not coming into fruition throughout the game, Georgia Tech was forced to beat Clemson at what they struggle to do the most which is passing the ball.
 QB TaQuon Marshall was a subpar 1 of 7 passing for -6 yards and a QB rating of 8.3 up until there were eight minutes left in the fourth quarter.
 He finished 3 of 13 for 32 yards as he couldn’t give his offense any type of boost but did score their only touchdown on a 22 yard run.
 RB KirVonte Benson was the lone star on the team as he was the player the Tigers didn’t have an answer for.
 He totaled 129 yards on 16 rushes and was the only Yellow Jacket with positive yardage at the end of the third-quarter.
 An abysmal outing from Georgia Tech, this game might have defined their season.
 Tricky schemes can get figured out, and weaknesses get exposed.
-Sitting at 4-3, their team is a mixture of great running/horrible passing.
+Sitting at 4-3, their team is a mixture of great running and below average passing.